Mytrill/hypract/README.md

 # hypract

-Hyper productive components for Firebase built with preact, material-ui and redux
+Hyper productive reducers, action creators, selectors and components for Firebase built with preact and redux

  - preact
  - redux
- - redux-form
- - material-ui

 # Todo